terascope/standard-assets/docs/operations/add_key.md

 # add_key

-This is a helper processor that adds a deterministic key derived from the properties of the [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or items in a [DataWindow](../entity/data-window.md).
+The `add_key` processor adds a deterministic key derived from the properties of the [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or items in a [DataWindow](../entity/data-window.md).
 It adds the key to both the incoming document and its metadata.
 Used for indexing or re-indexing data.

 ## Usage